clariusdev/mobileapi/README.md

     api-- Images -->3p
     3p-- Commands -->api
   end
 prb-- Images/Wi-Fi -->app
 ```

 # API Description

 On Android, the Mobile API is implemented as an Android _Bound Service_ running in the Clarius App itself.
-Refer to the [Android developer guide](android-bound-services) for details about bound services.
+Refer to the [Android developer guide][android-bound-services] for details about bound services.

 The interface to the bound service is provided by an Android _Messenger_.
 Android Messengers allow interprocess communications (IPC) by exchanging `Message` objects containing an action code and a payload.